-We estimate our two-stage least squares specification in changes-on-changes; the first stage specification regresses annual changes in a Census Tract's LTR share on changes in its instrument, while the second regresses annual changes in logged house price index on instrumented annual changes in LTR share.
+We estimate our two-stage least squares specification in changes-on-changes; the first stage specification regresses annual changes in a Census Tract's LTR share on changes in its instrument, while the second regresses annual changes in logged house price index or exact percent changes in rents on instrumented annual changes in LTR share.
 This design is consistent with the canonical examples in Bartik (1991) and Blanchard and Katz (1992), which allows the baseline shares (here, our Suitability Index) to be correlated with prices in levels while assuming the baseline shares are exogenous to changes in the second stage outcome variable (Goldsmith-Pinkham et al., 2020).
 We standardize both the changes in our instrument and our measure of changes in LTR market share.
 For the instrument, this is for ease of interpretation.
 For the annual changes in LTR market share, this accommodates the variable's marked skewness.
-For the second stage, we interpret the log difference in house prices as percent changes.
+For the second stage, we interpret the log difference in house price indices as percent changes and calculate exact percent changes in rents.

-In the first stage, we find that a one standard deviation increase in the annual change in our instrument implies an increase of 0.034 in the standard deviation of LTR market share changes.
-This implies an increase in annual LTR growth of about 20% relative to a baseline mean.
-Our first stage F-statistic ranges from 16-44 depending on sample restriction, suggesting a strong first stage.
+In the first stage, we find that a one standard deviation increase in the annual change in our instrument implies an increase of 0.085 in the standard deviation of LTR market share changes.
+This implies an increase in annual LTR growth of 54.4% relative to a baseline mean.
+Our first stage F-statistic ranges from 16-46 for different samples of our interest, suggesting a strong first stage.

-In the second stage, we find that a one standard deviation increase in instrumented LTR share growth causes a 3.84 percentage point (pp) increase in annual house price growth.
-Focusing on Tracts with positive LTR market share by 2022, in which we leverage intensive margin variation in LTR shares, and exclude extensive margin variation (those Tracts with 0 LTR presence by 2022), the point estimate drops to 1.64 and is statistically significant at the 1% level.
-Interpreting the point estimate, a Tract experiencing a 1 standard deviation above the mean change in LTR share would realize a 0.26pp increase in LTR share, causing house price growth to rise by 2.11pp.
+In the second stage, we find that a one standard deviation increase in instrumented LTR share growth causes a 1.55 percentage point (pp) increase in annual house price growth and a 3.38pp increase in annual rent growth.
+Focusing on Tracts with positive LTR market share by 2022, in which we leverage intensive margin variation in LTR shares, and exclude extensive margin variation (those Tracts with 0 LTR presence by 2022), the point estimate on prices drops to 0.61pp, and that on rents drops to 1.37pp, both significant at the 1% level.
+Interpreting the point estimate, a Tract experiencing a 1 standard deviation above the mean change in LTR share would realize a 0.26pp increase in LTR share for our price sample, causing house price growth to rise by 1.24pp.
+For our rent sample, a 1 standard deviation above the mean LTR share change corresponds to a 0.4pp increase in LTR share within the shocked tract, which would induce 2.51pp additional rent growth.

-We conclude by documenting two important sources of ownership reallocation that contribute to these price impacts.
+We conclude by documenting two important sources of ownership reallocation that contribute to these price impacts not yet considered in the literature, in addition to the role of mergers and acquisitions facilitating increased LTR market share already studied (Gurun et al., 2022; Austin, 2022).
 First, the reallocation of stock from smaller landlords to larger, institutional landlords.
 Second, the reallocation of stock from owner-occupants to both small and institutional landlords.